Your Duty of Disclosure

-Before you enter into an insurance policy, you have a duty to tell us anything that you know or could reasonably be expected to know, may affect our decision to insure you and on what terms.
+Before You enter into an eligible contract of insurance, You have a duty under the Insurance Contracts Act 1984 to tell Us anything that You know or could reasonably be expected to know that may affect Our decision to insure You and on what terms.

 - is common knowledge; or

 - We know or should know as an insurer; or